linghuaj/node-imdb-scraper/readme.md

 - scrape a page using request, cheerio.
 - using es6 and babel
-- output to json file
+- output to json file in current repo

 ## start up